-As detailed in Daily Count Part 1 and Daily Count Part 2, VaxCare now requires each of our partners to take daily inventory count confirmations.
+As detailed in Count Confirmation Part 1 and Count Confirmation Part 2, VaxCare now requires each of our partners to take weekly inventory count confirmations.
 This helps AVR stay on track and helps both you and VaxCare isolate issues with plenty of time to correct them as needed.

 We've already talked about counting inventory and reconciling inventory, so if you missed either of those steps, you can go back to the two linked articles above.
 In this article, we're going to talk about rolling inventory accountability.

 Rolling inventory accountability means that at the time of your inventory count confirmation, both you and VaxCare are agreeing that the inventory count is correct for this particular moment in time.
 If you count more vaccines than our system shows you should have on hand, we'll credit you for those doses at the current market value, according to our Vaccine Fee list.
 If you count fewer vaccines than what our system shows you should have on hand, we'll invoice you for those doses at the current market value, according to our Vaccine Fee list.

 A "rolling" system allows mistakes to be corrected logically and easily.
 Let's say you simply miscount your inventory and your count shows you are missing 1 dose of TDAP.
 VaxCare will remove the "missing" dose from your inventory count and place an invoice on your account for $35.
 Later, when you count your vaccines correctly, you're going to count 1 more dose than the system thinks you should have, because we adjusted out 1 dose based on your incorrect count.
 We'll fix your inventory and place a credit on your account for $35.
 You've netted zero dollars and zero missing doses, so you weren't penalized for a mistake in your count.